26 Peace

 26.1.1 The Lesser Peace

-The purpose of the Lesser Peace is not solely for the preservation of the world.
+The purpose of the Lesser Peace is not solely the preservation of the world.
 The purpose also includes the establishment and preservation of the human rights of all, which is a way to ensure liberation while the soul is in the physical domain of Earth.
 The people who live under the Lesser Peace will be engaged in comfort and joy, and the lamentations of most will cease.

 26.1.2 Trusteeship Is Required for Peace

 Trusteeship is required in order to achieve either form of peace.
-World, religious, and even business leaders need to be able to view their wealth, power, and influence not within terms of domination, extraction, extortion, nor status but instead to view their uncanny abilities to lead as a trusteeship towards all.
-This concept is affirmed in the Kitab-i-Ahd’s final paragraph, where Baha’u’llah states His Will and Testament.
-Those who lived when Baha’u’llah lived would hear his final Words being read, where He says:
+World, religious, and even business leaders need to be able to view their wealth, power, and influence not in terms of domination, extraction, extortion, or status, but instead to view their uncanny abilities to lead as a trusteeship towards all.
+A leader must first be a Witness of the people’s suffering before they can be a Helper to their liberation.

 “I counsel you to serve the nations and reform the world.
 From the Kingdom of the Bayán, what has been revealed is intended for the life of the world and the salvation of the nations.”

 Every single member of humankind is to be a trustee, if they are capable.
 To have liberation, we need to be responsible for another’s liberation.
 This does not happen automatically.
 This book has established all of the foundations for us to achieve the Lesser or the Most Great Peace.
-Let’s put everything we have learned together and see what we can do to achieve God’s vision through Baha’u’llah.
+Let’s put everything we have learned together and see what we can do to achieve God’s vision through Bahá’u’lláh.

 26.2 A World Assembly